Leelu55/Articulus/README.md

 - [ ] make all screens responsive to screen size
 - [ ] check paddings, margins, positions, sizes. make sure they are used consistently on all screens, also cleanUp sharedStyles
 - [ ] check all buttons, links, views (functionality and usability)
-- [ ] change android StatusBar appearence according to our colors

 ### Documentation and Pre-Release Tasks